-1. Demonstrations.
-Any individual or group activity or conduct, apparently intended to call attention to the participants' point of view on some issues, is not of itself misconduct.
+- Demonstrations.
+Any individual or group activity or conduct apparently intended to call attention to the participants' point of view on some issues is not of itself misconduct.
 Demonstrations that do not involve conduct beyond the scope of constitutionally protected rights of free speech and assembly are, of course, permissible.
-However, conduct that is otherwise improper cannot be justified merely because it occurs in the context of a demonstration.
-Demonstrations that involve violations of any subsection of Part II-A or B will not be permitted.
-A student will be charged with misconduct for any individual misconduct committed by the student in the course of a demonstration.

-2. Misconduct Subject to Other Penalties.
-As provided in Chapter 273 of the 1969 Acts of the Indiana General Assembly, misconduct that constitutes a violation of these rules and regulations may be punished after determination of guilt by the procedures herein provided without regard to whether such misconduct also constitutes an offense under the criminal laws of any state or of the United States or whether such conduct might result in civil liability of the violator to other persons.

-3. Personal Conduct Not on IPFW Property.
-IPFW may discipline a student for acts of personal misconduct that are not committed on campus property or in connection with an IPFW activity if the acts distinctly and adversely affect the security of the campus community, the [S8] safety of others, or the integrity of the educational process.

-4. Status During Disciplinary Proceedings.
-Except where summary action is taken as provided in \Part III-C, the status of a student charged with misconduct shall not be affected, pending the final disposition of charges.
+However, conduct that is otherwise improper cannot be justified merely because it occurs in the context of a demonstration. - 2.
+Misconduct Subject to Other Penalties.
+As provided by Indiana statute, misconduct that constitutes a violation of these rules and regulations may be punished sanctioned after determination of guilt responsibility by the procedures herein provided without regard to whether such misconduct also constitutes an offense under the criminal laws of any state or of the United States or whether such conduct might result in civil liability of the violator to other persons. - 3.
+Personal Conduct Not on IPFW Property.
+IPFW may discipline find a student responsible for acts of personal misconduct that are not committed on campus property or in connection with an IPFW activity if the acts distinctly and adversely affect the security of the campus community, the safety of others, or the integrity of the educational process. - 4.
+Status During Disciplinary Proceedings.
+Except where summary action is taken as provided in Part III-C, the status of a student charged with misconduct shall not be affected, pending the final disposition of charges.
 The effective date of any disciplinary penalty shall be a date established by the final adjudicating body (dean of students or the Campus Appeals Board).
 In case of suspension or expulsion, the student shall not be withdrawn any earlier than the date the notice of charges originated or later than the effective date established by the final adjudicating body.

-Part III: Student Disciplinary Procedures and Campus Appeals Board
+Part III.
+Student Complaint Procedures